The 4 Steps to Beating Depression

 Why are there imbalances in your serotonin, or dopamine levels?
 What about your gamma-aminobutyric acid (GABA) or other neurotransmitters?
 Could there be another cause to your depression?

 Does your depression have a physiological or organic cause?
-Is it be due to more than one cause?
+Is it due to more than one cause?
 Almost certainly this is the case.

 The nutritional clinical approach to depression is multi-pronged.
 Using a Functional Medicine approach, the following steps are taken: